ros/geometry2/tf2/tf2.rst

    Raised when the arguments to the method are called improperly formed.
 An example of why this might be raised is if an argument is nan.

-Buffer
+BufferCore
 -----------

-.. class:: tf2.Buffer(cache_time = rospy.Duration(10))
+.. class:: tf2.BufferCore(cache_time = rospy.Duration(10))

    :param cache_time: how long the buffer should retain transformation information in the past.

-   The Buffer object is the core of tf2.
+   The BufferCore object is the core of tf2.
 It maintains a time-varying graph of transforms, and permits asynchronous graph modification and queries: